tradle/bots/README.md

 tradle-server$ restartproviders
 ```

+Note: when attached to a Docker container, if you hit Ctrl+C, you will kill it.
+Docker Compose will automatically restart it (see the `restart: always` flag in [tradle-server-compose.yml](./tradle-server-compose.yml)), but to be nice, detach with `Ctrl+P Ctrl+Q`

+### Connect your Tradle app

+1. If you're using the Tradle mobile app, make sure your phone is on the same network as the computer running your Tradle server.
+2. Get your computer's local ip.
+3. In your Tradle app, on the Conversations screen, click the red button, and choose Add Server URL.
+Enter the address of your Tradle server: `http://{your_local_ip}:44444`

 ### Peek at the config

 As you can see in [sample-conf.json](./sample-conf.json), the sample implementations will look for a provider at `http://localhost:44444/loans`, where `http://localhost:44444` is your Tradle server url, and `loans` is the handle of the provider you just created [above](#run-tradle-server).